lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 ## Warning for non-experienced users
 General recommendation from Ubuntu is making a backup and re-installing your system should you end up with a EOL release.
-There is no guarantee the content of this post will work for your setup too.
-So don't start yelling at this address when your system goes bonkers. :(
+So don't start yelling at me when your system goes bonkers. :(

 ## List of commands
 ```